 All of our river cruise ships have European plug sockets (Type C electrical plug is a two-wire plug that has two round pins) So you will need to bring the relevant plug adaptor for any electrical appliances you intend to bring.
 The MS Emily Bronte, MS Thomas Hardy and MS Robert Burns have both European and UK plug sockets.

-On our river cruise holidays we love to take you right into the heart of each town or city you visit a long the way, and either your tour manager or a local guide will offer a variety of guided walking tours, panoramic coach tours and/or visits to museums and local cultural favourites such as a wine tasting in Burgundy and a train journey through the Swiss mountains.
+On our river cruise vacations we love to take you right into the heart of each town or city you visit a long the way, and either your Cruise Director, Cruise Concierge or a local guide will offer a variety of guided walking visits, panoramic coach tours and/or visits to museums and local cultural favourites such as a wine tasting in Burgundy and a train journey through the Swiss mountains.
 You will have a good mix of touring and free time to learn about the history and the little quirks of each place, with plenty of time to explore at your own leisure.
-Please check the itinerary of the tour for more specific details.
+Please check the itinerary of the cruise for more specific details.

 There is a gift shop on board.

 You are free to go ashore at your leisure when the ship is moored.
-The cruise director or tour manager will inform the group when the ship is due to leave each mooring point.
+The Cruise Director or Cruise Concierge will inform the group when the ship is due to leave each mooring point.

 It is customary aboard all cruise ships worldwide to give a gratuity at the end of a cruise, providing, of course, you have received good service.
 We would emphasise that the amount you give is entirely discretionary, and is then divided equally among the crew on board.
 We are often asked for guidance on the amount, and suggest between €5 and €10 per person per day.
-Again at your discretion we recommend tipping your local guides and drivers at the end of each tour, for which you can use the following guidelines: Local guides €2 per person, per day Drivers €1 per person, per day.
+Again at your discretion we recommend tipping your local guides and drivers, for which you can use the following guidelines: Local guides €2 per person, per day Drivers €1 per person, per day.
 Should you also wish to give a gratuity to your Riviera Cruise Director, this is also at your discretion.

 Many of our ships do offer an onboard hairdressing service.
 Please ask our expert team regarding the facilities on your chosen ship.